friflo/type-refinement-typescript/README.md

 # Proposal: Optional type refinement for Typescript

+## Search Terms

+type narrowing, type constraints, class / interface invariant, regular expression, typescript

+Similar to https://github.com/microsoft/TypeScript/issues/6579 "Suggestion: Regex-validated string type"
+with the goal to be more general and less intrusive by addressing the concerns noted in that proposal.

+## Suggestion

-The main goal of this proposal is to reflect constrains on primitives and objects via the type system.
+The main goal of this proposal is to reflect constrains / invariants on primitives and objects via the type system.
-To support this Typescript may introduce type refinement to express these constraints.
+To support this Typescript may introduce _type refinement_ to express these constraints.
+The refined types support validation of literals at compile time and can also be used for type narrowing in control flow based type analysis.

 ## Examples